argonjs/design-tools/_aframe/part02.md

 </html>
 {% endhighlight %}

 This aframe example creates an `<a-scene>` in the body of the html page.
 Inside the `<a-scene>` there are four 3D entities: a sphere, a box, a cylinder, and a plane.
 (There is also a color for the sky and a positioning of the 3D camera.
-But for the Argon version, we don't need sky because Argon will use the device's own videocamera to provide the physical world as the background.
+But for the Argon version, we don't need the sky because Argon will use the device's own videocamera to provide the physical world as the background.
 Also, we don't need to specify the 3D camera for this example.)

 For the Argon version, we replace the `<a-scene>` tag with the `<ar-scene>` tag.
 Then we group the 3D entities under another `<a-entity>` with the id "helloworld" and a position.

 Here is the code: